mattfoster/hackerific.net/content/post/restic/index.md

 ### Storing Secrets

-Most articles I found about setting this up used convoluted scripts or environment variables to pass the repo and password to restic, even the [Arch Wiki](https://wiki.archlinux.org/title/Restic#Systemd_service) but I'd been eyeing up `systemd-creds` for a while and knew there was a better way using that. `systemd-creds` is specifically designed to pass credentials to units, via files, and restic's support for files containing these meant it was ready to go.
+While researching this project, most articles I found about setting this up used convoluted scripts or environment variables to pass the repo and password to restic, even the [Arch Wiki](https://wiki.archlinux.org/title/Restic#Systemd_service) but I'd been eyeing up `systemd-creds` for a while and knew there was a better way using that. `systemd-creds` is specifically designed to pass credentials to units, via files, and restic's support for files containing these meant it was ready to go.
 This is documented in [CREDENTIALS](https://systemd.io/CREDENTIALS/).

-Debian 12 ships with `systemd-creds` which means there's no need to mess about with storing keys in variables as you can encrypt them on disk (on something other than a VPS that storage might ultimately be backed by a TPM, but on my Linode it wasn't).
+Debian 12 ships with `systemd-creds` which means there's no need to mess about with storing keys in variables as you can encrypt them on disk (on something other than a VPS -- or on a better VPS -- that storage might ultimately be backed by a TPM, but on my Linode it wasn't).

 ```
 ~ % systemd-creds has-tpm2